 If an open-source scanner is added to a project, the source control section must be filled out first.

-When a scanner is selected and the "Add" button is clicked, for most commercial scanners (except for Checkmarx, where projects can be created on Checkmarx via the Kondukto interface), a project that is already available on the scanner needs to be mapped to the project on Kondukto.
+When a scanner is selected and the "Add" button is clicked, for most commercial scanners (except for Checkmarx, where projects can be created on Checkmarx via the Kondukto interface), a project that is already available on the scanner needs to be mapped onto the project on Kondukto.

 Scans can be scheduled using a scheduler or webhooks in the software development lifecycle.
 For the webhook to function correctly, the secret key generated by Kondukto in the ALM tool should be entered.